A message from Wake Forest University’s Chief of Police Regina Lawson

 - Take Rape Aggression Defense (RAD) Class, which is training taught by certified instructors.

 Other Support Services

 In addition to the University Police Department and the department’s Victim Support Program, support services include the:

 - University Counseling Center, which provides confidential mental health counseling;

 - Safe Office, which provides confidential support to students who have experienced sexual or relationship violence and/or stalking;

-- Student Health Service, which provides confidential health care to students;
+- Student Health Service provides confidential health care to students;

 - Office of the Chaplain, which provides confidential pastoral care to victims of crime;